 You can access the back end by adding

 /contao to the URL of your website.

 Contao is a page-based content management system, which means that the page structure is the central element of your website.
 A visitor can only view a specific page in his browser and not, for example, a single article as in other systems.
-This approach is very flexible, because a page can have any number of contents and you are not limited to a single contribution.
+This approach is very flexible because a page can have any amount of content and you are not limited to a single post.

 The page structure is organized hierarchically, so you can nest the pages and create any number of subpages.
 Contao automatically creates navigation menus with all main and sub pages from the hierarchical structure in the front end.
 When you add a new page in the back end or change the order of the pages, the change is immediately visible on the website.

 Each page is linked to a page layout, which determines its structure and divides it into so-called layout areas.
 In Contao, the page layout is not determined by static template files, but by page layouts that can be assembled with a mouse click.
 Thanks to the integrated CSS framework, these layouts are dynamically assembled into a “virtual template” at runtime.
 As long as you have not created at least one page layout, Contao will not know how to display the content of your website and will respond with a short “No layout specified”.
 By default, you can choose from the following layout areas:

 In addition, Contao supports the addition of arbitrary custom layout parts to implement more complex layouts and even the integration of an external layout or the use of a completely different CSS framework if needed.

 Within the layout areas activated in a page layout, you can place any number of front end modules that are executed in sequence when a page is called and generate the HTML code for the front end.